akka/akka/akka-docs/scala/actors.rst

 that can not or should not be handled using the actor's current behavior.
-Upon changing the actor's message handler, i.e., right before invoking ``context.become`` or ``context.unbecome``, all stashed messages can be "unstashed" by prepending them to the actor's mailbox.
+Upon changing the actor's message handler, i.e., right before invoking ``context.become`` or ``context.unbecome``, all stashed messages can be "unstashed", thereby prepending them to the actor's mailbox.
 This way, the stashed messages can be processed in the same order as they have been received originally.